Partition identities from higher level crystals of $A_1^{(1)}$: Non-specialised character formulas for level 2 standard modules

 Here, we have three highest weights of level $2$: \begin{itemize} \item $\Lambda_0 + \Lambda_1$, with ground state path $\cdots \ot b_1 \ot b_1$, \item $2 \Lambda_0$, with ground state path $\cdots \ot b_0 \ot b_2 \ot b_0 \ot b_2$, \item $2 \Lambda_1$, with ground state path $\cdots \ot b_2 \ot b_0 \ot b_2 \ot b_0$. \end{itemize}

 Note that $H_2$ is exactly the non-dilated matrix of difference conditions for Capparelli's identity reformulated by the first author \cite{DousseCapaPrimc}.
-Unfortunately, this doesn't allow us to directly connect Capparelli's identity to perfect crystals, as the connection is actually made with energy functions whose sum is zero on the ground state paths.
+Unfortunately, this does not allow us to directly connect Capparelli's identity to perfect crystals, as the connection is actually made with energy functions whose sum is zero on the ground state paths.

 In order to compute our character formulas, we define the energy function satisfying that property: